djipco/tdbp/README.md

 ### Naming Channels

-* Channels should explicitly be named after what they represent.
+* Channels should explicitly be named after what they represent (avoid `chan1` as much as possible).

 * When the data in a channel changes meaning, the channel should be renamed accordingly.

 ## STRUCTURE & LAYOUT

+* Try to limit the number of operators in a component and favour modules.